- Science, Geography

 - Leaves, fruits, wood, berries

-- Pollination and seed dispersal
+- Pollination, seed dispersal and seed saving

 - History and folklore of trees